 Almost always among the best teams and top contenders, and that’s no different this year.
 However, a lot like Gerrit Cole, if it goes wrong, there’s the potential for it to go very, very wrong.

 Lou Trivino had some good years earlier in his career, and the Yankees will be hoping to tap into that, much like Cameroon will hope to tap back into their famous run to the quarterfinals of the 1990 World Cup.

 Serbia have some pretty good attacking talent, and they’re going to try and deploy it in a big way at the tournament.
 They come into Qatar, having scored 18 goals in their previous six games.
 Tim Locastro’s general job as a Yankee has been as a pinch runner and trying to facilitate scoring via the basepaths.

 Pretty much a fixture at recent World Cups, and mostly solid, but it’s hard to see them doing anything incredibly remarkable.
 Kyle Higashioka.

-The Ghana team was a pain for US fans for two World Cup in a row, as they knocked the States out of both the 2006 and 2010 tournaments.
+The Ghana team was a pain for US fans in back-to-back World Cups, as they knocked the States out of both the 2006 and 2010 tournaments.
 Because of that, I’m just gonna give them Isiah Kiner-Falefa.
 Sorry.